Not exactly a perfect cruise

 A previous post described how we set about proving Murphy’s Law is real.
 It is with credible amazement that I continue that story now!
-No, we were not quite finished with challenges on this fantastic 14-day transatlantic cruise and this was not exactly a perfect cruise.
+No, we were not quite finished with the challenges of this fantastic 14-day transatlantic cruise, and this was not exactly a perfect cruise.

 Watch where you are walking!